 Cloud Storage #

-While Xtract Universal can write SAP data directly into a database or data warehouse table, a Blob storage was chosen in this scenario for fast transfer of the data into the cloud.
+Xtract Universal can write SAP data directly into a database, cloud storage or data warehouse.
+In this case, the customer wants to write the data from Xtract Universal to Azure blob storage first and then to Snowflake DB.
+With this approach an additional staging datalake can be maintained in Azure.
 The DDLs to create the proper tables in Snowflake can be auto-generated in Xtract Universal.
 An initial, full data load from the Blob container can be done in Snowflake with the COPY command.
 Subsequent, incremental data loads can be done with a MERGE statement.

 The SAP data extracts and the load process in Snowflake can be fully automated, using utilities like the Windows Task Scheduler or Cron, or your scheduling tool of choice.
 This can also work in conjunction with an existing ETL tool for centralized monitoring and management of all data movement processes.